masonelmore/esi/docs/FleetsApi.md

 > PostFleetsFleetIdMembers(ctx, fleetId, invitation, optional)
 Create fleet invitation

 Invite a character into the fleet.
-If a character has a CSPA charge set it is not possible to invite them to the fleet using ESI  --- Alternate route: `/dev/fleets/{fleet_id}/members/`  Alternate route: `/legacy/fleets/{fleet_id}/members/`  Alternate route: `/v1/fleets/{fleet_id}/members/`
+If a character has a CSPA charge set it is not possible to invite them to the fleet using ESI  ---

 ### Required Parameters